djalbat/reaction-hooks/README.md

 ## Recommended patterns

-Each of the hooks are covered with the listings closely matching the example code.
+Each of the hooks are covered in turn with the listings closely matching the example code.

 ### `useState()`